-Marshall village (in particular the area between Newton Road and Church Farm, and near the meeting of High Street and Church Street) benefits from flood defences, built in 1994, that counter a 1 in 100 year flood event, and need to be maintained.
+4.3.2 The northern end of Sturminster Marshall village (in particular the area between Newton Road and Church Farm, and near the meeting of High Street and Church Street) benefits from flood defences, built in 1994, that counter a 1 in 100 year flood event, and need to be maintained.

-- 6.3.3 Springs are found in various parts of the parish, for example SE of Sturminster Marshall village, in and around Dorset Springs, which was formerly watercress beds.
+4.3.3 Springs are found in various parts of the parish, for example SE of Sturminster Marshall village, in and around Dorset Springs, which was formerly watercress beds.
 Other springs along the Winterborne Valley below Westley Wood combined with high levels in the River Winterborne (which is a winterbourne river flowing only when groundwater levels are high) can lead to extensive flooding affecting the road and adjacent fields between Newton Peveril and Stag Gate.
 Higher up the Winterborne valley, between the Stag Gate and Almer, flooding, mainly of fields, occurs regularly in winter.
-The temporary pond in Bartons Ground and flooding in the fields adjacent to the north-eastern side of the golf course are also a product of winter raising of ground water levels. - 6.3.4 Surface water flooding most frequently occurs in areas such as the junction of Front Lane and Church Street, parts of High Street and Newton Road, Moor Lane and the lower end of Station Road in Sturminster Marshall village.
+The temporary pond in Bartons Ground and flooding in the fields adjacent to the north-eastern side of the golf course are also a product of winter raising of ground water levels.

+4.3.4 Surface water flooding most frequently occurs in areas such as the junction of Front Lane and Church Street, parts of High Street and Newton Road, Moor Lane and the lower end of Station Road in Sturminster Marshall village.
 It also happens where roads, running downhill in two directions from the ridge above Mapperton meet, although the problem has been alleviated to some extent by construction of a run-off pond taking excess water on to an adjacent field.
-Raised groundwater also causes problems in this area where properties have been flooded: privately upgraded drainage systems are addressing this problem.
-Beyond the built-up parts of the parish, fields either side of the road from Church Farm to White Mill Bridge are frequently flooded in winter by a combination of rising groundwater levels and overtopping of the River Stour, which can, at times, force closure of this road. - 6.3.5 Dorset Council are updating the Strategic Flood Risk Assessment (SFRA) and we still awaiting this report.
-This will be used to consider the strategic approach to where development takes place across the county.
-As part of this work, additional research has been undertaken in respect of groundwater flooding, and initial data on groundwater emergence have been mapped.
+There is specific guidance on dealing with the potential for surface water impacts to ensure that development does not increase flood risk to the strategic road network, set out in DfT Circular 01/2022, but many of the principles set out in the Circular are also relevant to other roads.
+National Highways are consulted on planning applications in the vicinity of the A31 corridor and will expect the requirements of DfT Circular to be met.